Todders92/pig-latin-v2/README.md

     *	_Example Input: yellow_
     *	_Example Output: ellowyay_

-6. The program takes words begging with consecutive consonants and moves the first consecutive consonants to the end and adds “ay”
+6. The program takes words beggining with consecutive consonants and moves the first consecutive consonants to the end and then adds “ay”
     *	_Example Input: school_
     *	_Example Output: oolschay_